 This week’s episode is super cool.
 We got David Lankes, a professor of information studies at Syracuse University (also known as the world’s best public speaker), to talk to us about libraries.
 We thought we’d have a grand debate on the topic of libraries and electronic media, but what we actually had was a wide-ranging discussion about knowledge and access to knowledge.
 We’re wicked happy that we got such a great guy on our show, and we’ll happily have him back on any time his little heart desires!

 This grand challenge would require librarians, information scientists, telecommunication experts and specialists on space flight.
 The lessons learned could be applied to earth-bound libraries and could re-envision how libraries are connected to each other and to the resources that they use.
 It could also impact other industries and how they communicate or share information.
-The work could place libraries and librarians front and center in a number of communities because we would need to be involved in creating the solution.

 The library in 2020 is the last bastion of truth.
 Sure, you can search yottabytes of free data by simply batting an eyelash.
 But it's dangerous to believe what you see through the iGlass lens.
 As you learned the hard way back in the Facebook era, if you're not paying for it, you are the product.
 That research study about the safety and efficacy of Lipitor Lollipops™ was sponsored by a subsidiary of a subsidiary of Pfizer.
 That consultant you almost hired wrote his own customer reviews.
-And while you can't tell for sure because the algorithms are opaque, it sure seems like the first page of web search is pay-to-play.
-You routinely skip past the top ten results.